aeon-php/automation/README.md

   project                               project name, for example aeon-php/calendar

 Options:
   -t, --tag=TAG                                          List only changes from given release -f, --format=FORMAT                                    How to format generated changelog, available formatters: "markdown", "html" [default: "markdown"]
+      --github-release-update                            Update GitHub release description if you have right permissions and release exists
+      --github-file-update-path=GITHUB-FILE-UPDATE-PATH  Update changelog file directly at GitHub by reading existing file content and changing related release section.
+For example: --github-file-update-path=/CHANGELOG.md
+      --github-file-update-ref=GITHUB-FILE-UPDATE-REF    The name of the commit/branch/tag from which to take file for --github-file-update-path=CHANGELOG.md option.
+Default: the repository’s default branch.
   -h, --help                                             Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                                            Do not output any message -V, --version                                          Display this application version
       --ansi                                             Force ANSI output
       --no-ansi                                          Disable ANSI output -n, --no-interaction                                   Do not ask any interactive question -c, --configuration=CONFIGURATION                      Custom path to the automation.xml configuration file.
   -cs, --commit-start=COMMIT-START                       Optional commit sha from which changelog is generated .
 When not provided, default branch latest commit is taken
   -ce, --commit-end=COMMIT-END                           Optional commit sha until which changelog is generated .
 When not provided, latest tag is taken
   -ca, --changed-after=CHANGED-AFTER                     Ignore all changes after given date, relative date formats like "-1 day" are also supported
   -cb, --changed-before=CHANGED-BEFORE                   Ignore all changes before given date, relative date formats like "-1 day" are also supported
-  -tn, --tag-next=TAG-NEXT              List only changes until given release -rn, --release-name=RELEASE-NAME      Name of the release when --tag option is not provided [default: "Unreleased"] -oc, --only-commits                   Use only commits to generate changelog -opr, --only-pull-requests            Use only pull requests to generate changelog -cpr, --compare-reverse               When comparing commits, revers the order and compare start to end, instead end to start.
+  -tn, --tag-next=TAG-NEXT                               List only changes until given release -rn, --release-name=RELEASE-NAME                       Name of the release when --tag option is not provided [default: "Unreleased"]
+  -oc, --only-commits                                    Use only commits to generate changelog -opr, --only-pull-requests                             Use only pull requests to generate changelog -cpr, --compare-reverse                                When comparing commits, revers the order and compare start to end, instead end to start.
-  -th, --theme=THEME                    Theme of generated changelog: "keepachangelog", "classic" [default: "keepachangelog"] -sf, --skip-from=SKIP-FROM            Skip changes from given author|authors (multiple values allowed) -gru, --github-release-update         Update GitHub release description if you have right permissions and release exists -v|vv|vvv, --verbose                  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+  -th, --theme=THEME                                     Theme of generated changelog: "keepachangelog", "classic" [default: "keepachangelog"]
+  -sf, --skip-from=SKIP-FROM                             Skip changes from given author|authors (multiple values allowed) -v|vv|vvv, --verbose                                   Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
   -gt, --github-token=GITHUB-TOKEN                       Github personal access token, generated here: https://github.com/settings/tokens By default taken from AEON_AUTOMATION_GH_TOKEN env variable
+  -geu, --github-enterprise-url=GITHUB-ENTERPRISE-URL    Github enterprise URL, by default taken from AEON_AUTOMATION_GH_ENTERPRISE_URL env variable

 Help:
-  When no parameters are provided, this command will generate UNRELEASED change log.
+  When no parameters are provided, this command will generate Unreleased change log.
+Please be careful when using --github-release-update and --github-file-update-path since those options will do changes in project repository.
 ```

 ### changelog:generate:all